 During most surgeries, your dentist and periodontist will make small incisions in your gum to form a flap'.
 This will provide access to the infected gum tissue.
 The infected tissue will then be removed, and the periodontist will employ tooth-scaling and root-planing methods to remove any existing plaque or bacteria below the gum line.
 The gums will be secured back in place using (most likely) dissolvable stitches.
-For more details, please visit your local National Dental Care practice and one of our dentists will provide advice appropriate for your specific condition.
+For more details, please visit your local National Dental Care or DB Dental practice and one of our dentists will provide advice appropriate for your specific condition.

 A follow-up appointment between 7-10 days after will be necessary to ensure you are healing properly, or to remove the stitches if dissolvable ones were not used.

 Recovering after gum surgery